How is Diversity Important to You?

-The traditional student is between the ages of 18-22.
-At Arlington Baptist University, 49.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Arlington Baptist University, 49.5% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank ABU #887 in the nation for student age diversity.

 ABU Age Diversity Chart

-Analyze the age distribution of ABU undergraduates with the following chart.
+Analyze the age distribution of ABU students with the following chart.

 Questions About Diversity